GDQuest/website/content/tutorial/godot/2d/top-down-movement/index.md

 ## Input actions

-We use input actions to link a specific event (keystrokes, mouse or joystick interactions) with an action in our game.
-For instance, when we want our character to jump when we press the space key, the mouse right-click or the _x_ button of the joystick, we should link an action to these three events.
+We use input actions to link a specific event (keystrokes, mouse, or joystick interactions) with an action in our game.

+For instance, if we want our character to jump when we press the space key, right-click, or the gamepad's _X_ button, we should link an action to these three events.

 To create an action named _right_ open _Project -> Project Settings... -> Input Map_ write in the _Action_ field _right_ and press the _Add_ button.
 You can see this action has appeared in the list below.

-Now, to link events to trigger this action click on the + button you can find at the end of the field _right_ (the one you have just created).
+Now, to link events to trigger this action, click on the + button you can find at the end of the field _right_ (the one you have just created).
 Add one _Key_ for the right arrow and another one for the _D_ key.

-Finally, as we will be using movements for an analogue controller add a _Joy Axis_ to the right.
+Finally, as we want to support analog movement (joysticks), add a _Joy Axis_ to the right.

 You can review the rest of the actions you have to specify in the following image.